 Making choux pastry

-Choux pastry is made of only a few ingredients, and each of these has a clear role in the recipe:
+Choux pastry is made of 4 ingredients, and each of these has a clear role in the recipe:

 - The water is required to make a flexible dough.

 - The butter serves to give the dough a richer feel and flavour.
 If no butter would be added, the choux would have more of a bread like consistency.